 Cardholders will sign a form acknowledging that their contact information will be available to other organizations for these purposes.

-No patron information, including their presence in the library, will be given over the phone.
+No patron information, including their presence in the library, will be given over the phone, via text, email or any other form of communication.

 Staff and volunteers are to keep confidential the reading and viewing habits of individual patrons.